open-telemetry/opentelemetry-collector-contrib/processor/k8sattributesprocessor/README.md

   podIP: 10.244.0.11
 ```

-the processor will associate the received trace to the pod, based on the connection ip, and add those attributes to the resulting span:
+the processor associates the received trace to the pod, based on the connection IP, and add those attributes to the resulting span:

 ```json
 {